Husa knife

-A Husa knife, also sometimes called Achang knife, is traditional forged weapon of the Achang people of China.
+A Husa knife, also sometimes called Achang knife, is a traditional forged weapon of the Achang people of China.
 The Achang live mainly in the village of "Husa", and smaller villages nearby, in Longchuan County, Dehong Autonomous Prefecture in Yunnan Province, near the border between China and Burma.

-Husa is well known for its knife and sword makers, who have sold their products to Burma and regions along Nu River since ancient times.
+Husa is well known for its knife and sword makers, who have sold their products to Burma and regions along the Nu River since ancient times.
 The Achang craftsmen make a variety of types of blades.

-Husa knives are made with a special process which gives the metal a pure texture, and a really sharp and durable blade.
-The handles and sheaths are also inscribed with various traditional patterns, such as "flying dragon and phoenix", "tiger roaring", "eastern sunrise", making each knife a work of art.
+Husa knives are made with a special process which gives the metal a pure texture and a really sharp and durable blade.
+The handles and sheaths are also inscribed with various traditional patterns, such as "flying dragon and phoenix", "tiger roaring", and "eastern sunrise", making each knife a work of art.

 Each Achang family keeps at least one knife of high quality.
-When the young Achang men get married, they carry back knives to show their heroic vitality.
+When young Achang men get married, they carry back knives to show their heroic vitality.
 This ethnic custom has continued to the present time.

 History

-Forging techniques have been passed down through the generations of the Achang people since the Tang Dynasty.

-According to historical records, around 600 years ago, during the "Hongwu" period in Ming Dynasty, soldiers from the army of Mu Ying, a general of the Ming government, were settled in this area.
+Forging techniques have been passed down through the generations of the Achang people since the Tang dynasty.
+According to historical records, around 600 years ago, during the "Hongwu" period of the Ming dynasty, soldiers from the army of Mu Ying, a general of the Ming government, were settled in this area.
 The soldiers brought military techniques of weapon making, gathered during their campaigns against Mongolia, Tibet, the Hui and the Yi, to the local Achang people.
 Husa village become the "arsenal" of Ming government armies.
-Achang people absorbed the Ming government army's weapon manufacturing technology and evolved a unique Husa knife forge craftsmanship, which matured during the late Ming Dynasty and early Qing Dynasty (around 1600–1680), reached its peak in the early twentieth century.
+Achang people absorbed the Ming government army's weapon manufacturing technology and evolved a unique Husa knife forge craftsmanship, which matured during the late Ming dynasty and early Qing dynasty (around 1600–1680), reached its peak in the early twentieth century.

 In the fight against Napoleon's army, those sabers, forged by the Husa were highly prized by the soldiers.

 During the First World War, British forces set up a "Jingpo" nationality army in Burma and every soldier was equipped with a special Husa saber, called "Geleka".

 In 1990, the master forgers in Husa created a "Nine dragons" commander's sword.
 This sword is worn by the honor guard of Chinese People's Liberation Army, guarding the Chinese national flag on Tian'anmen Square.

 Husa knives have long been in demand by nearby Han, Dai, Jingpo, Lisu, Tibetan, Bai and other ethnic people.
 Recently, Husa knives have been sold widely from Yunnan Province to Beijing, Tibet, Qinghai, Xinjiang, Gansu, Inner Mongolia and other places, and exported to Burma, Thailand, India and other countries.

 Under the pressure of the modern culture and the social economy, the Husa knife, forged by traditional techniques and devices, faces heavy competition from less expensive knives made by modern machinery and raw materials.
 As the traditional masters age, apprentices are rare, and the techniques of Husa knife creation face the danger of extinction.